 If your kids aren’t learning how to program, now’s the time to start!

 IntelliX’s Intro to Programming Bootcamp (beginner level) enriches Kids’ mathematical, logical and programming abilities by providing hands-on experiences and jump starts their programming skills.
-Kids will learn to program using Python Programming Language and PyCharm IDE.
-Python is easy to learn and will provide the building blocks kids need to branch out into other languages.
+Kids will learn to program using Python OR Java Programming Language and using PyCharm IDE or IntelliJ IDE.
+These programming languages are easy to learn and will provide the building blocks kids need to branch out into other languages.
 Kids will learn various programming constructs that includes accepting user inputs, variables, logical statements, loop statements etc. They will also work on a team project to build computer programs to solve advance math problems.
 They will also be introduced to Web programming concepts.

 Four Reasons Why Kids Should Learn to Program

 In recent years, the importance of programming has become a subject of increasing international awareness, moving from the narrow domain of the “geek” to the broader world, including the K-12 education space.
 Few years ago, President Obama endorsed mandatory computer programming education in schools.

 Programming hasn’t become this popular by accident.
 There is a growing understanding that knowing how to program is essential, especially for younger generations.
 Learning facts is less and less relevant in a world where Google can satisfy just about any question in a matter of milliseconds; it is skills that will enable children to succeed, and that set of skills must include programming.

 Here are a few reasons why learning programming is important:

 1. Programming is a basic literacy in the digital age.

 Kids are growing up in a very different world than that of their parents.
 Cellphones, computers, Youtube, Netflix, and Facebook are embedded in their daily lives.
 Even toys are digital, and many are programmable, such as Legos and the new-generation LeapFrogs.